luliudata/luliudata.github.io/_posts/2022-04-25-getting-started-with-aws-step-functions-01.md

 ### Why Step Functions?

-Before we dive in, first we might want to understand why we need 'serverless orchestration service'.
+Before we dive in, first， we might want to understand why we need a 'serverless orchestration service'.
-If we look at the modern applications we build nowadays, most likely we can see them consisting of microservices, the advantage of the microservices is that each microservice can be built, deployed and maintained individually, which increases the scalability and fault-tolerance of the whole application.
+If we look at the modern applications we build nowadays, most likely, we can see them consisting of microservices.
+The advantage of the microservices is that each microservice can be built, deployed and maintained individually, which increases the scalability and fault-tolerance of the whole application.
-What's more, in an application, each microservice needs talk to each other, this is where the step functions becomes very handy and useful to link different components together as a serverless orchestration service.
+What's more, in an application, each microservice needs to talk to each other.
+This is where the step functions become very handy and useful to link different components together as a serverless orchestration service.
-With step functions, it is easier to manage each component in the workflow, and we can also visualise the workfolw in the AWS console or on our local machine (e.g.: VScode + AWS Toolkit extension).
+It is easier to manage each component with Step Functions in the workflow, and we can also visualise the workflow in the AWS console or on our local machine (e.g., VSCode + AWS Toolkit extension).
-Step Functions also has error handling, retry & catch machenism, it is also integrated with CloudWatch and X-Ray for us to be able to monitor its performance and help us debug.
+Step Functions also has error handling, retry & catch mechanism, it is also integrated with CloudWatch and X-Ray for us to be able to monitor its performance and help us debug.

-In this blog, I'll assume you already have some basic understanding of the below AWS services such as Lambda and Glue.)
+In this blog, I'll assume you already have some basic understanding of the below AWS services such as Lambda and Glue.
 The most common use cases for Step Functions are probably the integration with Lambda functions.
 Step Functions also supports the integration with AWS Glue and SageMaker.
 For example, it can start a Glue job run or a SageMaker Batch Transform job.
 It can also run an Amazon ECS (Elastic Container Service) task, etc.